skieffer/browser-peers/README.md

 possible "transports" (see `transport.js`) to achieve inter-window communication.
 The simplest is based on the BroadcastChannel API, which is now available in most (but not yet all) modern browsers.
 The others utilize either a browser extension, or websockets.
-See examples of each approach in our `examples` directory.